How to Get Around Cuba

-It's easy to get around in Cuba once you know what your options are.
-From planes to cars to bicycles and everything in between, heres how to get from place to place in Cuba.
+It's easy to get around Cuba once you know what your options are.
+From planes to cars to bicycles and everything in between, here's how to get from place to place in Cuba.

 If you want to get to or from Havana quickly, then flying is a good way to go.
 Within Cuba you can travel between Havana and 11 regional airports, but the airports only have domestic flights to Havana and back.
-You'll always have to transfer in Havana to get around in Cuba by flying, but it can be handy to fly some of the longer distances.
+You'll always have to transfer in Havana to get around Cuba by flying, but it can be handy to fly some of the longer distances.
 Flight schedules and prices vary but you can easily buy domestic flights at travel agencies in Cuba.
 One of the most common routes is Havana to Santiago de Cuba since its a long 15 hour bus ride to get to the East side of the island.

-Viazul is the main bus company foreigners use to get around in Cuba.
-Its reliable, comfortable, runs daily, and is generally on time.
+Viazul is the main bus company foreigners use to get around Cuba.
+It's reliable, comfortable, runs daily, and is generally on time.
 Viazul buses also make scheduled lunch and dinner stops on long routes.
 Definitely reserve your seat ahead of time, though.
 Viazul buses are growing more popular for getting around in Cuba all the time, especially during peak travel season.
 If you don't purchase your ticket in advance, you might find the bus you want is sold out.

 There are a few newer bus companies that are beginning to compete with Viazul, but this is the most established one and offers the most convenient travel options.

-It's the easiest way to get around in Cuba, but expensive to rent a car.
+Driving your own car is the easiest way to get around Cuba, but it is expensive to rent a car.
 It is easy to rent a car if you want one, though.
 All you need is your US drivers license, your passport, and a refundable security deposit paid by cash or credit card.
 Reservations for rentals are not guaranteed, so even if you book in advance you may arrive to find that the car you expected isn't available.
-Although, generally, another car will be available for you to use.
+Generally, another car will be available for you to use.
 Plan to spend at least 70 USD per day for a rental.
 Believe it or not, taking taxis can be cheaper than renting a car - even over long distances.